Nueva Esparta, El Salvador: Population and industry

 The lineage of European Colonizers in El Salvador's Northeastern region is physically apparent among Nueva Espartanos.
-The municipality has its share of “cheles”—fair skinned, often blue or green eyed, occasionally blond or red haired Salvadorans who could easily be mistaken for White Americans.
+The district has its share of “cheles”—fair skinned, often blue or green eyed, occasionally blond or red haired Salvadorans who could easily be mistaken for White Americans.

 A large proportion of Nueva Esparta's residents live in, have lived in, or have family living in the United States.
-Many residents’ incomes are supplemented by money earned in the United States and sent to family in El Salvador ("remittances," or in Spanish, "remesas").
+Many residents’ incomes are supplemented by money earned in the U.S. and sent to family in El Salvador through remittances.
 As a result, many newly built or renovated homes dot the landscape.

-Although staple crops such as corn and beans are grown on individuals’ milpas, much of the land and local industry is dedicated to cattle farming, and the lifestyle of the Ganadero is evidenced by the popularity of cowboy hats.
-The ever-present cows also allow Nueva Esparta to produce some of El Salvador's best cheeses — crema, cuajada, requeson, y quesos are skillfully produced daily in a number of homes.
+Although staple crops such as corn and beans are grown on individuals’ milpas, much of the land and local industry is dedicated to cattle farming.
+The ever-present cows also allow Nueva Esparta to produce many cheeses known in El Salvador — crema, cuajada, requeson, y quesos are produced daily in a number of homes.

 Culture

 Like most of El Salvador, Nueva Esparta has been traditionally Catholic.
 However, Evangelicalism first appeared in Nueva Esparta in the 1960s and has been gaining popularity ever since.
 The pueblo's single colonial Catholic Church is now accompanied by a number of Evangelical churches and temples.

 Despite non-unanimous adherence to traditional Catholicism, Catholic patron-saint and other religious festivals remain culturally important.
 Nueva Esparta celebrates its Fiestas Patronales June 26 through 29 in honor of the city's patron Saint Peter (Santo Patrón de Pedro), and its more popular Fiestas Titulares December 11 through 15 in honor of the Virgin of the Conception (la Virgen de Concepción).
 The celebrations are marked by dances, parties, fairs, soccer tournaments, and other events.

-Nueva Espartans are often called “Mahonchos”, referring to the short, square bananas prominently grown across the municipio.
+Nueva Espartans are often called "Mahonchos", referring to the short, square bananas prominently grown across the municipio.